Pharm

 1. Term Parenteral is derived from "around the intestinal tract" (i.e. bypassing the intestinal tract)

-2. Parenteral Routes are preferred for conditions in which rapid absorption and consistent drug levels are critical (e.g. Resuscitation, Sepsis)
+2. Preferred for conditions where rapid absorption and consistent drug levels are critical (e.g. Resuscitation, Sepsis)

 3. Parenteral Routes risk infection as well as pain of administration